openhab/org.openhab.binding.zwave/doc/wintop/itemp_0_0.md

 ## Overview

-Binary & Temperature sensor
+<p&gtBinary & Temperature sensor</p&gt

 ### Inclusion Information

-Remove the cover and press the tamper switch for 3 seconds until the red LED blinks.
+<p&gtRemove the cover and press the tamper switch for 3 seconds until the red LED blinks.</p&gt

 ### Exclusion Information

-Remove the cover and press the tamper switch for 3 seconds until the red LED blinks.
+<p&gtRemove the cover and press the tamper switch for 3 seconds until the red LED blinks.</p&gt

 ### Wakeup Information